Vermaarp/tailwindRapidComponents/README.md

 # tailwindRapidComponents
-TailwindRapidComponents is an open-source, free-to-use collection of UI components for Tailwind CSS, crafted by developers for developers.
+an Open-source UI components Repo for Tailwind CSS, powered by Next.js, React, and designed for developer efficiency.
+Ideal for modern, responsive web interfaces.